Eyon42/Eyon42.github.io/about.md

 - Science and Engineering
 - Mathematics
 - Music
-- Languages (Trying to learn German)
+- Languages (Currently trying to learn German)

 This blog is about applying programming and Data Science to those topics.